-A wildlife enthusiast from an NGO spotted a jackal in the mangrove belt near Bhandup pumping station while birdwatching; wildlife experts demand conservation programmes for both the animals and mangroves
+A wildlife enthusiast from an NGO spotted a jackal in the mangrove belt near Bhandup pumping station while birdwatching; wildlife experts demand conservation programmes

 It was a rare sight when a wildlife lover spotted a jackal in a mangrove belt off the Eastern Express Highway recently.
 With the rapid destruction of mangroves, the animal being spotted is a rare sight.

 The jackal in the mangroves near Bhandup pumping station, which was spotted while the volunteer was on his way back from birdwatching.
 The same man had spotted two jackals in 2012 as well.
 Pic/Adwait Jadhav

 The jackal was spotted by 21-year-old Adwait Jadhav, a wildlife volunteer with Resquink Association for Wildlife Welfare (RAWW), when he had gone birdwatching in the mangrove belt near the Bhandup pumping station off the Eastern Express Highway.

 Pawan Sharma from RAWW said, “The animal was spotted more than two weeks back, when Adwait had gone birdwatching early in the morning.
 He was lucky two years ago, too, when he captured two jackals on lens in the same belt.”